 Turns the Romi chassis into a programmable robot with the Romi 32U4 Arduino-compatible controler board

-The board also has the ability to interface with an added Raspberry Pi, making the foundation for a complete Raspberry Pi-controlled Romi robot.
+The board also have the ability to interface with an added Raspberry Pi, making the foundation for a complete Raspberry Pi-controlled Romi robot.

-The Romi 32U4 Control Board is designed to be assembled with a Romi chassis to create a capable integrated robot platform that can easily be programmed and customized.
+The Romi 32U4 Control Board is designed for the Romi chassis to create a robotic platform easy to program customise.

-Like our A-Star 32U4 programmable controllers, the Romi 32U4 Control Board is built around a USB-enabled ATmega32U4 AVR microcontroller from Microchip (formerly Atmel), and it ships preloaded with an Arduino-compatible bootloader.
-The control board features two H-bridge motor drivers and is designed to connect to a Romi Encoder Pair Kit (available separately) to allow closed-loop motor control.
-It also includes a powerful 5 V switching step-down regulator that can supply up to 2 A continuously, along with a versatile power switching and distribution circuit.
+Like the A-Star 32U4 programmable microcontrollers, the Romi 32U4 Controller Board is powered by by the USB-enabled ATmega32U4 AVR microcontroller (Microchip, formerly Atmel).
+The 32U4 is preloaded with an Arduino-compatible bootloader.
+The controller board features two H-bridge to drive motors and is designed to connect to a Romi Encoder Pair Kit (available separately).
+This combination allows to build a closed-loop motor control.
+The board includes a powerful 5 V switching step-down regulator that can supply up to 2 A continuously.
+The board also have a versatile power distribution circuit.
 A 3-axis accelerometer and gyro enable a Romi 32U4 robot to make inertial measurements, estimate its orientation, and detect external forces.
-Three on-board pushbuttons offer a convenient interface for user input, while indicator LEDs, a buzzer, and a connector for an optional LCD allow the robot to provide feedback.

-The I/O lines of both the ATmega32U4 and the Raspberry Pi are broken out to 2.54-spaced through-holes along the front and rear of the control board, and the board’s power rails are similarly accessible, enabling sensors and other peripherals to easily be connected.
+To ease the connection of sensors and devices, the I/O lines of both the ATmega32U4 and the Raspberry Pi are broken out along the front and rear of the control board (2.54mm) and the board power rails are similarly accessible.

 For each order, you will receive a 32U4 Control Board ships with all of its surface-mount components populated, and it includes a number of through-hole parts and mounting hardware, as shown in the picture above.